 The School of Biochemistry is committed to raising public awareness of its world-class research activities.
-Every year there are opportunities for local people of all ages to talk to, and interact with, scientists from the School.
+Every year we organise opportunities for local people of all ages to talk to and interact with scientists from the School.

 At the more chemical end of Biochemistry, we have researchers studying the structure of enzymes to allow them to design novel drugs for diseases such as malaria.

 At the more biological end of the spectrum, we have researchers working with whole cells to understand the basis of diseases including heart disease, diabetes and cancer.